Torphedo/bobtail/README.md

   - Unicode codepoint <-> UTF-8 translation

-- OpenGL Helpers [`common/shader.h` & `common/gl_debug.h` & `common/model.h`]
+- OpenGL Helpers [`common/shader.h` & `common/gl_debug.h`]
   - These all assume GLAD as their OpenGL header
-  - Shader Compilation
+  - Shader compilation wrappers that automatically print errors
-    - Compile normal (vertex & fragment) shaders, check for errors, and print error messages
   - Debug Error Handler
     - Simple color-coded debug logger for OpenGL debug contexts
-    - Assumes GLFW is present (only to check for the extension)
+    - Assumes GLFW is present only to check for the debug context extension)
-  - Models & Primitives
-    - `.obj` loader for simple meshes with only position & vertex color
-    - Pre-defined cube & quads
-    - Not generic by any means and specific to my needs, but probably a good starting point if you know at least a little about vertex layout in OpenGL

 - Hashing [`common/crc32.h` & `common/sha1.h`]
   - These are just public domain hash function implementations I re-use often.
     - CRC32 by Gary S. Brown, 1986
+    - CRC32-C has a SIMD implementation with a fallback software implementation
     - SHA-1 (slightly) adapted from RFC 3171